Raphinha, Pedri, Gavi updates: Barca injury, suspension list

 Possible return date: Unknown

-Raphinha has been dealing with a hamstring problem which has taken longer than expected to heal - the Brazilian was initially expected back for El Clasico on November 2, before being ruled out at the final moment, and he is still not available, with a return date unclear at this stage of proceedings.
+Raphinha has been dealing with a hamstring problem which has taken longer than expected to heal - the Brazilian was initially expected back for El Clasico, before being ruled out at the final moment, and he is still not available, with a return date unclear at this stage of proceedings.

 Joan Garcia